 Although Davis Law Group was only involved with the civil side of this case, criminal proceedings were ongoing even as our client struggled to recover from her injury and her surgeries.
 The at-fault driver went to jail, but our client still needed help paying for her extensive medical bills.
 She was also out of work due to her injury.

 Although the drunk driver didn’t have enough insurance to cover our client’s massive injuries, Davis Law Group found out that the pub that had served him had violated Washington State laws.
-Under Dram Shop Laws, an establishment that serves liquor to someone who is intoxicated may be liable for damages caused by that person if they drive drunk and cause a wreck.
+Under Dram Shop Laws, an establishment that serves liquor to someone who is intoxicated may be liable for damages caused by that person if they drive drunk and cause a crash.

 Under Washington state law (RCW 66.44.200), it is provided that “no person shall sell any liquor to any person apparently under the influence of liquor,” and furthermore that “no person who is apparently under the influence of liquor may purchase or consume liquor on any premises licensed by the board.”